saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 >**Screener Docs are Now Sauce Docs**<br/>
 As part of our efforts to bring you a single, unified documentation site, we've migrated all Visual Docs from [Screener.io](https://screener.io) to Sauce Docs.

-Our Visual Component Testing facilitates debugging by providing automated UI test results across your React, Vue, and Angular components.
-Follow this quickstart guide to integrate Sauce Labs Visual Component Testing with [Storybook](https://storybook.js.org/), a UI component development tool.
+Follow this quickstart guide to integrate Screener (Sauce Labs Visual Component Testing) with Storybook, a UI component development tool.

+Our Storybook integration can facilitate debugging will run your existing Storybook stories as UI regression test cases in our automated visual testing platform.
+You'll get detailed UI test results across your React, Vue, Angular, and HTML components.

 ## What You'll Need